-However, our experience at Trevor-Roberts suggests that when guidance and support is not provided for employees to cope with job loss and manage their transition, the negative impact on the organisation can be significant.
+Our experience at Trevor-Roberts suggests that when guidance and support is not provided for employees to cope with job loss and manage their transition, the negative impact on the organisation can be significant.

-Outplacement support guides affected employees through the job search process and prepares them for future job changes.
-Individuals are matched with an individual career coach who serves as a mentor, a sounding board and source of advice and motivation as they move through their job search.
-With a coach encouraging them, individuals explore their own strengths, “skill” themselves in the job search process (interviews, networking etc), reshape career paths, and move on more successfully to their next positions.
-They receive assistance to write their CV and cover letter and learn how to update and navigate LinkedIn and the art of networking.
-They practice and improve interview skills.
-And as a result, these individuals find equivalent or better jobs—fast.
+Outplacement support guides departing employees through the transition process to a successful outcome.
+Individuals are matched with an dedicated career coach who serves as a mentor, sounding board and source of advice and motivation.
+With their coach, they explore their strengths and transferable skills, learn about the current job market and job search process, and clarify and move towards their preferred career direction.
+They receive practical assistance with their resume and job applications, learn how to navigate LinkedIn and best present their profile, plus improve their interviewing and networking skills.
+And as a result, these individuals find jobs—fast.

 - Protects your brand

-Supporting departing employees is therefore an important part of maintaining a positive internal employer and consumer brand.
+Supporting departing employees is an important part of maintaining a positive internal employer and consumer brand.

-When redundancies occur, the morale of remaining employees usually drops.
-This can be attributed to higher workloads, unproductive time spent “at the water cooler” discussing the terminations, strong loyalty toward lost colleagues and fear of future job cuts.
+When redundancies occur, the morale of employees who stay usually drops.
+This can be attributed to higher workloads, unproductive time spent “at the water cooler” discussing the terminations, strong loyalty toward lost colleagues, and fear of future job cuts.
 The result is a drop in productivity, engagement and discretionary effort, and an increase in absenteeism.

 - Reduces employee turnover & attrition costs

 The cost of turnover is conservatively estimated at 50% - 200% of an employee’s annual remuneration (Gallup 2019).
-It encompasses pre-separation costs (the employee pursuing the job hunt while at work), separation costs (exit interviews, administrative costs and payouts), vacancy costs (hiring a temporary substitute), recruitment costs (advertising, interviewing, deliberation time), and finally training and orientation costs (instruction manuals, mentoring, decreased productivity at first).
-As turnover increases after downsizing due to job insecurity, stress, decreased company loyalty, and decreased job satisfaction, these costs skyrocket.
+It encompasses pre-separation costs (the employee pursuing the job hunt while at work), separation costs (exit interviews, administrative costs and payouts), vacancy costs (hiring a temporary substitute), recruitment costs (advertising, interviewing, deliberation time), and orientation costs (onboarding, training, mentoring, decreased productivity at first).
+As turnover increases after downsizing due to job insecurity, stress, decreased company loyalty, and lower job satisfaction, these costs skyrocket.

 Turnover is often highest among those whom employers least wish to lose.
 Appropriate support for those leaving calms the flight of talented employees.